kharmabum/fototropik/_pages/prayers.md

 > Until I reach full Enlightenment

-> Enthused by Wisdom and Compassion
+> Enthused by wisdom and compassion

 > Today in the Buddha' presence

-> I generate the Mind for Full Awakening
+> I generate the mind for full awakening

 > For the benefit of all sentient beings